 She talks with Alain Berland in particular about the book Une histoire mondiale des femmes photographes (éditions Textuel, 2020).

-Instagram Live / D+7 on Youtube or podcast on the Appli des Beaux-Arts de Paris
+Podcast on the Appli des Beaux-Arts de Paris